BigBBazz/portfolio/testProject.md

 There is a natural heirachy within any concept.
 For example, when I started learning JavaScript I studied the concept of asynchronous programming.
 This concept was be broken up into smaller concepts that can be ordered.

+The image below shows the UI of a learning.
 ![alt text](https://github.com/BigBBazz/portfolio/blob/main/currentLearning.png)

 ### Data model & Database